Drowning Accident | Phoenix Personal Injury Law Blog

 It’s nearing the end of summer, though the weather outside makes it feel like it just started.
 And you know what that means.
 It means that your kids, and all the kids in your neighborhood, are going to jump into the pool every chance they get, at least until fall comes around.
-If you’re a safety savvy parent, then you know that this means it’s time to review the ways your kids can keep the rest of summer fun while staying safe.
+If you’re a safety savvy parent, then you know that this means it’s time to review the ways your kids can keep the rest of summer fun while staying safe at the pool.
 After all, you never know what types of accidents can come along, and you’ve got to be prepared to be the adult in the situation every time, even if it makes you uncool.
 Here are some of the best ways that you can keep things fun, exciting, and safe for the remainder of the summer.
-Read the rest »

 As an adult, you probably believe that an Avondale adult swimming accident will never happen to you.
 However, more than 60 adults visit the emergency room every year for drowning related injuries, according to the Arizona Department of Health Services (AZDHS).
 Adults in Avondale and throughout Arizona can experience drowning and other swimming accident injuries as a result of many different situations, the most common being: